AbstractXan/abstractxan/src/website.md

 I'm an extremely motivated individual who likes to tackle problems and tinker with the latest technology.

 Currently, I manage Mizi ,a static site generator, which is being used to build this website.
-My plans include improving Mizi, creating a flat-file wiki generator (Mori), and build my time tracker.
+My plans include improving Mizi and build my time tracker.

 I have an insatiable thirst for knowledge and use it to improve my approach to problems.
 I am always fascinated by the ocean of unexplored knowledge that lies beyond.
 I constantly push myself to explore more.
 I am very glad to be surrounded by amazing individuals who keep inspiring me to learn and create something new and exciting every day.